-Recordkeeping1 hr.
-33 min.

-Learning about the law or the form 38 min.

-Preparing the form 40 min.

-Copying, assembling, and sending the form to IRS 20 min.
+Recordkeeping 1 hr., 33 min.
+Learning about the law or the form .
+1 hr., 41 min.
+Preparing the form 41 min.
+Copying, assembling, and sending the form to the IRS .
+20 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form more simple, we would be happy to hear from you.
-You can write to the Internal Revenue Service, Washington, DC 20224, Attention: IRS Reports Clearance Officer, T:FP: or the Office of Management and Budget, Paperwork Reduction Project (1545-1143), Washington, DC 20503.
+You can write to both the Internal Revenue Service, Washington, DC 20224, Attention: IRS Reports Clearance Officer, T:FP; and the Office of Management and Budget, Paperwork Reduction Project (1545-1143), Washington, DC 20503.
+DO NOT send the tax form to either of these offices.
+Instead, see Where To File below.